MaciejWorwa/Arthalion_RPG/README.md

 # Features

-- Battlefield editor with unique map elements,

 - Battlefield editor with hundreds of map assets from https://www.forgotten-adventures.net/.
 Author retains all copyright rights,

 - Various races and monsters to choose from,

-- Different weapons with quality selection,
+- Various weapons with quality selection,

+- A wide variety of spells and all Arcanes to choose from,

 - 10 different game modes (including automatic combat mode),